The Cygnus X-1 Puzzle: Implications of X-ray Polarization Measurements in the Soft and Hard States on the Properties of

 The fraction of the wind mass captured by the black hole is thus:

-The heating of the star by the X-rays from the accreting black hole and the gravitational pull from the black hole amplify the wind by a factor of $\xi\sim 3$ \citep{1982ApJ...261..293F}, giving a captured mass rate of:
+The heating of the star by the X-rays from the accreting black hole and the gravitational pull from the black hole focus the accretion onto the black hole and amplify the accretion rate by a factor of $\xi\sim 3$ \citep{1982ApJ...261..293F}, giving a captured mass rate of:

 The Eddington luminosity of Cyg X-1 is: